marionebl/jaketrent-blog/content/post/local-auth-koa-api.md

 A few things to note:

-- It's important to connect your `PgStore` to a full database connection string, like: `postgres://username:password@host:port/database`.
+- It's important to connect your `PgStore` with a full database connection string, like: `postgres://username:password@host:port/database`.
+Don't store this in source code.
+We're loding this from the environment variable `DATABASE_URL`.
 - We expose `store` for use in multiple places later, and it's important that it's the same instance, so this is a singleton in our app.
 - We'll use `init` later... stay tuned.

 ## Session Middleware Stack